Ludwig Von Drake: Print appearances

 The Disney studio encouraged the writers of Duck comics to introduce this new character in print, and already in September 1961, Von Drake started appearing in Al Taliaferro and Bob Karp's featured daily strips.
 However, aside from a solitary cameo appearance in a one-page story in Uncle Scrooge #54 (December 1964), the character was not used by leading Disney duck artist Carl Barks.

 In 1961, Dell Comics launched a comic book series starring Von Drake and illustrated by Tony Strobl, but it only lasted for four issues before being discontinued.
 The character made subsequent appearances in other comic titles such as Walt Disney's Comics and Stories and in the Donald Duck newspaper strip.

-Ludwig also appeared in a 1962 sequence of the annual Disney Christmas Story comic strip.
+Von Drake also appeared in a 1962 sequence of the annual Disney Christmas Story comic strip.
 In "Sleeping Beauty's Christmas Story", the professor helps Princess Aurora break Maleficent's spell.

-Professor Ludwig has often been used by Italian cartoonists, including in some of the long sagas inspired by famous books that they usually produce with the Duck Family, such as "La storia di Marco Polo detta Il Milione" (free translation "The Million – A Story of Marco Polo") and "Paperino in: Il mondo perduto" (free translation "Donald in: The Lost World").
+Professor Von Drake has often been used by Italian cartoonists, including in some of the long sagas inspired by famous books that they usually produce with the Duck Family, such as "La storia di Marco Polo detta Il Milione" (free translation "The Million – A Story of Marco Polo") and "Paperino in: Il mondo perduto" (free translation "Donald in: The Lost World").
 As a result, he has achieved significant popularity in Italy (where he is known as Pico De Paperis).
 He is portrayed in Italian comics as a scholar with multiple degrees in different subjects (even the more improbable ones) rather than a scientist.

+Video game appearances

+Professor Von Drake appears in Mickey Saves the Day helping the main character (Mickey or Minnie; depending on the player's choice) to build a flying machine to rescue their partner.

+He appears in Disney Magic Kingdoms as a playable character available to unlock for a limited time.